Akshaykannansk/flicktrack/flutter_app_creation.md

 ### 4. Feature Implementation

-The application has been extended to include watchlist and favorites functionality.
+The application has been extended to include watchlist, favorites, and movie rating functionality.
 Here's a breakdown of the implementation:

+*   **Movie Reviews and Ratings**: The application now includes a comprehensive movie review and rating system.
+    *   **`create_review_screen.dart`**: The review creation screen has been enhanced to include a 1-to-5 star rating system.
+Users can now provide a star rating in addition to their written review.
+The UI uses a row of `IconButton` widgets that change from `Icons.star_border` to `Icons.star` to represent the selected rating.
+    *   **Displaying Ratings**: The star ratings are now displayed alongside the reviews in multiple locations within the app:
+        *   **`movie_details_screen.dart`**: Each review card on the movie details page now shows the star rating given by the user.
+        *   **`profile_screen.dart`**: The list of reviews on a user's profile page now includes the star rating for each review.
+        *   **`feed_screen.dart`**: Reviews appearing in the user's feed also display the associated star rating.

 *   **`movie_list_screen.dart`**: A new screen has been created to display a list of movies.
 This screen is used to show a user's watchlist and their list of favorite movies.
 It takes a `userId` and a `MovieListType` (either `watchlist` or `favorite`) as input and fetches the corresponding list of movies from the backend.